1953 Yenice–Gönen earthquake

-The 1953 Yenice–Gönen earthquake occurred at 21:06 local time (19:06 UTC on 18 March in the province of Çanakkale and Balıkesir in the Marmara Region at western Turkey.
-It had a surface wave magnitude of 7.5 and a maximum felt intensity of IX (Violent) on the Mercalli intensity scale.
+The 1953 Yenice–Gönen earthquake occurred at 21:06 local time (19:06 UTC on 18 March in the province of Çanakkale and Balıkesir in the Marmara region at western Turkey.
+It had a surface-wave magnitude of 7.5 and a maximum felt intensity of IX (Violent) on the Mercalli intensity scale.
 It caused widespread damage, killing 1,070 and causing damage that was estimated at US$3,570,000 repair value.

 Tectonic setting

-The tectonics of northern and eastern Turkey are dominated by the two strike-slip fault zones that accommodate the west to southwestward movement of the Anatolian Plate relative to the Eurasian Plate and the Arabian Plate as it is effectively being squeezed out by convergence between them.
+The tectonics of northern and eastern Turkey are dominated by the two strike-slip fault zones that accommodate the west to southwestward movement of the Anatolian Plate relative to the Eurasian plate and the Arabian plate as it is effectively being squeezed out by convergence between them.
 The quake occurred along the Yenice–Gönen Fault, which is a southern extension of the North Anatolian Fault Zone.

 Damage and casualties

-The quake had a surface wave magnitude of 7.5 and it killed at least 1,070; 998 of those deaths were in Yenice, with another 50 in Gönen, 20 in Çan, and 3 in Manyas.
+The quake had a surface-wave magnitude of 7.5 and it killed at least 1,070; 998 of those deaths were in Yenice, with another 50 in Gönen, 20 in Çan, and 3 in Manyas.
 The cost of repair was estimated at US$3,570,000.
 Several thousand buildings were affected in the Can-Yenice-Gonen area.
-Damage of intensity VI occurred at Sakarya (Adapazari), Bursa, Edirne, Istanbul and Izmir.
+Damage of intensity VI occurred at Sakarya (Adapazarı), Bursa, Edirne, Istanbul and İzmir.
 The quake was felt throughout the Aegean Islands and in much of mainland Greece, with damage occurring as far away as Crete.
 Shaking was also recorded in Bulgaria.

 Although officials predicted the earthquake would cause only 265 deaths, it multiplied with a death toll seven times the number as expected.